Why is a Will and Testament Important?

 Mark Gruenwald, executive editor of Captain America and Iron Man comic books, had his ashes mixed with ink to be printed in comic books.

 Thomas Shewbridge of California left his entire estate to his two dogs.
 The dogs reportedly made every board meeting of the electric company in which Shewbridge had stock.

 Eleanor Ritchey, the benefactor of the Quaker State Refining Company, left her money to 150 stray dogs.
 After the dogs died, the money was to be given to Auburn University to research disease in dogs.

-If you or a loved are considering creating a last will and testament, Lulich Attorneys & Consultants can help.
+If you or a loved are considering creating a last will and testament, Lulich & Attorneys can help.
 Visit our page on wills and testaments to see how we can help you.
-Lulich Attorneys & Consultants can help you with all your estate planning needs.
+Lulich & Attorneys can help you with all your estate planning needs.